Top Fuel: Engine

-The engine used to power a Top Fuel drag racing car is based on a second generation Chrysler RB Hemi, but is built exclusively of specialized parts, it retains the basic configuration with two valves per cylinder activated by pushrods from a centrally-placed camshaft.
-The engine has hemispherical combustion chambers, a 58-degree in. to ex. valve stem angle; 4.8 in bore pitch.
+The engine used to power a Top Fuel drag racing car is based on a second generation Chrysler RB Hemi, but is built exclusively of specialized parts.
+It retains the basic configuration with two valves per cylinder activated by pushrods from a centrally-placed camshaft.
+The engine has hemispherical combustion chambers, a 58-degree intake to exhaust valve stem angle; 4.8 in bore pitch.

 The block is machined from a piece of forged aluminum.
-It has press-fitted, ductile iron liners.
+It features press-fitted, ductile iron cylinder liners.
 There are no water passages in the block, which adds considerable strength and stiffness.
 The engine is cooled by the incoming air/fuel mixture and the lubricating oil.
 Like the original Hemi, the racing cylinder block has a deep skirt for strength.
 There are five main bearing caps, which are fastened with aircraft-standard-rated steel studs, with additional reinforcing main studs and side bolts ("cross-bolting").
 There are three approved suppliers of these custom blocks; Keith Black, Brad Anderson, and Alan Johnson.

 The cylinder heads are machined from aluminum billets.
 As such, they, too, lack water jackets and rely entirely on the incoming air/fuel mixture and lubricating oil for their cooling.
 The original Chrysler design of two large valves per cylinder is used.
 The intake valve is made from solid titanium and the exhaust from solid Nimonic 80A or similar.
 Seats are of ductile iron.
 Beryllium-copper has been tried but its use is limited due to its toxicity.
 Valve sizes are around 2.45 in for the intake and 1.925 in for the exhaust.
 In the ports there are integral tubes for the push rods.
 The heads are sealed to the block by copper gaskets and stainless steel o-rings.
 Securing the heads to the block is done with aircraft-rated steel studs and stud nuts.

 The camshaft is billet steel, made from 8620 carbon or S7 through-hardened tool steel or similar.
 It runs in five oil pressure lubricated bearing shells and is driven by gears in the front of the engine.
 Mechanical roller lifters (cam followers) ride atop the cam lobes and drive the steel push rods up into the steel rocker arms that actuate the valves.
 The rockers are of roller tip type on the intake and exhaust sides.
 Like the cam follower rollers, the steel tip roller rotates on a steel roller bearing and the steel rocker arms rotate on a pair of through-hardened tool steel shafts within bronze bushings.
 Intake and exhaust rockers are billet.
 The dual valve springs are of coaxial type and made out of titanium.
 Valve retainers are also made of titanium, as are the rocker covers.